Skip to main content

 Boy, was I wrong?

-It wasn't until much later did I learn that therapy is a kind of collaboration.
+It wasn't until much later did I learned that therapy is a kind of collaboration.
 A good therapist should guide you and offer suggestions on how to make positive changes.

 With that said, don't expect that therapy will solve all of your problems right away.
 Everyone's treatment course will be different.